terris91/terris91/README.md

 👉 Building & Contributing to Open Source Projects

+👉 Currently Learning IoT But It Is So Hard ( I Quite Hate It :) )

 `Update Jul 24, 2024:`  I'll be launching A lot of exciting Open Source Projects soon.

 `Update Jun 30, 2024:`  I have been working on making thumbnail for [Lostsec](https://www.youtube.com/@lostsecc) since [this video](https://www.youtube.com/watch?v=qb93-S9BvTU&t=50s).

-`Update Mar 28, 2024:` Journey to Software Developer👀.
+`Updating:`  Journey to Cybersecurity Specialists👀.

 ---